-Between 2002 and 2012 the English fleet reduced its discards by around 50%.
-This figure illustrates the point that substantial progress was already being made to reduce discards in many fleets across the EU before the political clamour for a “discard ban” led to the current EU landings obligation.
+Initially, the existing landing obligation will stay in place as part of EU retained law.
+The Fisheries Act 2020, however, provides scope for the UK to amend this body of law and to move towards a more meaningful approach to steadily reducing unwanted catch, where this is technically and economically feasible.
+The Landings Obligation Forum, and industry/government dialogue group has already begun some preliminary work for this change in the English fisheries.
+We will be building on solid foundations.
+Between 2002 and 2012 the English fleet already reduced its discards by around 50%.
+This figure illustrates that substantial progress was already being made to reduce discards in many fleets across the EU before the political clamour for a “discard ban” led to the current EU landings obligation.

-This evidence did not appear in the Fish Fight campaign and NFFO advised Hugh on BBC Newsnight to show that discards in our fisheries were not a static or growing problem but were in fact, being steadily reduced.
+This evidence was studiously ignored by the Fish Fight campaign and until confronted on BBC Newsnight .
+The campaign had to accept that discards in our fisheries were not a static or growing problem but were in fact, being steadily reduced.